Danger, Inc.

 Danger, Inc. was an American company specializing in hardware design, software, and services for mobile computing devices.
 Founded on December 9, 1999, its most notable product was the T-Mobile Sidekick (also known as Danger Hiptop), a popular early smartphone.
 The Sidekick or Hiptop was an early example of client–server ("cloud"-based) smartphones and created the App (Applications) marketplace, later popularized by Android and iOS.
 Danger was acquired by Microsoft on February 11, 2008, for a price rumored to be around $500 million.

 History

 The company was originally started by former Apple Inc., WebTV and Philips employees Andy Rubin, Joe Britt, and Matt Hershenson.
-Co-founder Andy Rubin left in 2003 to create the company Android, which was later acquired by Google.
+Before introducing the official Hiptop product, the company operated under the stealth name, "Danger Research."

+Original stealth logo of Danger Research Inc.

+The company was originally developed to take advantage of the fledgling GPRS data network with the encouragement of various carriers such as Cingular.
+The first device developed did not have a swivel screen and the prototype was called "Navi" and only used the low bandwidth data network.
+Potential carriers and venture capital investors insisted the device also have a traditional phone radio as well which was added later to the operating system.
+Since the device ID was designed as data-only read/write this posed some awkward interface challenges for the UX team.